Skip to main content

 • Maximum LTV of 80% where part/part (only 50% can be IO)

-• Minimum equity of £150K on completion to allow downsizing
+• Minimum Equity of £150K on completion to allow downsizing

-• In addition underwriters will check there is sufficient equity will need to be in place to ensure downsizing is plausible based on location / property size and value
+• In addition Underwriters will check there is Sufficient equity will need to be in place to ensure downsizing is plausible based on location / property size and value

 Sale of another property (including unencumbered)